RidwanAz/Darey.io_Devops_Project/Git_project/Git.md

 ![git branch](images/gitpush.png)

-Note that "Password for 'https://RidwanAz@github.com': <PAT>" PAT should be replaced with our personal access token
+Note that "Password for 'https://RidwanAz@github.com': <PAT>" PAT should be replaced with your personal access token

 ***v.
 Clonning a Remote Git Repository***